HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Using this attribute to hide and show semantic content.
 It is a common practice in modern interfaces when they want to indicate if content is hidden to the accessibility API.

-ARIA can have a huge impact on accessibility and needs to be used cautiously.
-[It's crucial to apply ARIA correctly](https://blog.pope.tech/2022/07/12/what-you-need-to-know-about-aria-and-how-to-fix-common-mistakes/) to convey the right message.
+ARIA can have a huge impact on accessibility and needs to be used cautiously. <a hreflang="en" href="https://blog.pope.tech/2022/07/12/what-you-need-to-know-about-aria-and-how-to-fix-common-mistakes/">It's crucial to apply ARIA correctly</a> to convey the right message.

 For instance, disclosure widgets should use the aria-expanded attribute to signal to assistive technologies when an element is revealed or hidden by expanding or collapsing.
 We observed that 34% of mobile pages had at least one element with the aria-expanded attribute, which is up almost 5% from 2022.